Top Things to Look for During your Cat's Pregnancy and Labor

 If you noticed your cat being stressed out during pregnancy, identify what triggers it.
 Is it your house guests?
 Your other pets at home?
 Those stray animals outside?
 Loud noises?
 Whatever it may be, make sure you confine your cat away from whatever irritates her.
 Keep her in a quiet and comfy room where she will feel relaxed.

-Using high quality cat diapers, like the ones from Pet Parents®, can be one of the simplest things you can do to prevent your cat from urinating around the
+Using high quality cat diapers, like the ones from Pet Parents®, can be one of the simplest things you can do to prevent your cat from urinating around the house.

 Sudden vaginal bleeding.
 If your cat suddenly bleeds and passes blood clots or has blood in her urine, she could probably be experiencing a miscarriage or a uterine infection.
 This could greatly affect her kittens if not treated immediately.
 Pet Parents® Washable Cat Diapers also come very handy during this situation and while you’re on your way to your vet.
 Your vet will perform tests to identify the cause of the miscarriage - bacteria, parasite, or environmental factors - and will prescribe medicines for recovery.

 Strong contractions and long hours of waiting.
 Strong contractions means your cat is trying to 'push' and deliver her kittens.
-It can be alarming when 3-4 hours has passed and there is intense tension in the abdominal area yet your cat hasn't produced any kittens yet.
+It can be alarming when 3-4 hours have passed and there is intense tension in the abdominal area yet your cat hasn't produced any kittens yet.

 This can happen because of several reasons: It can be that her kittens are dead (the kittens must be alive to begin labor), dystocia (the kitten can't be delivered because it is physically blocked in the pelvis), loss of strength in the uterus (the uterus loses strength due to delivery of a large litter).